 - multiple product images

 - clearly display price/discount

 - clear and to the point description

 The CHECKOUT COUNTER is your SHOPPING CART.

-You will note in some shops they have the candies or magazines for those impulse buys.
-Yes we are all guilty of it.
-Same goes for your shopping cart process.
+You will note in some shops they have candies or magazines for those impulse buys.
+Yes, we are all guilty of it.
+The same goes for your shopping cart process.
 Once they have made the purchase you may like to have alternative product options pop up for the online consumer before they exit the site.

 So Remember for Check Out Pages:

 - Upsell if appropriate – for your target market.

 - Trust is the key – third party logos are ideal.